New Student Welcome

 If you are an international student, you must purchase medical insurance before you can register for classes.
 More details about this requirement can be found at https://www.sjsu.edu/isss/resources/health-insurance/

-Also as an international student, you need to register for one hybrid or in-person class if you are entering the US on an F-1 visa for the first time.
-You can determine which classes are hybrid or in-person by viewing the class schedule at https://www.sjsu.edu/classes/schedules/fall-2023.php.
+Also, as an international student, you cannot register for more than one fully online class.
+You can determine which classes are online, hybrid, or in-person by viewing the class schedule at https://www.sjsu.edu/classes/schedules/spring-2024.php.

 Provisional Admission